vuong14t1/system_offers/README.md

 # NodeJs + Mongodb + Express + Socket.io

-**a simple blog system powered by Nodejs, Mongoldb, Express and Socket.io**
+**a simple system offers powered by Nodejs, Mongoldb, Express and Socket.io**

 ### How to use?

 > npm install

-open the bae.js file. config your database name and password.
+open the mongoose.js file. config your database name and password.

 ### How to start it?